baccia/Cherubini_dataset/basses/README basses.md

 ## Unsolved issues

 * In many basses Cherubini uses a crossed out 5th with a circle on top.
 This symbol is yet to be created, for now the circle is coded in an extra < f > element above the 5th.
 * In basse 29 Cherubini uses a crossed out 2 which is rather unusual.
-This basse will be checked again in the manuscript source.
-If it is correct a way to depict the symbol has to be found.
+A way to depict the symbol has to be found.
 * Basses 51, 53 and 54 are very similar.
 Maybe their incipits have to be longer so they can be differentiated more easily.
 * Basses 1 and 70 are very similar, their incipits only differ in the figured bass.

 ## Errata
-* Basse 57 m.
-4: The last g in the bar may be an error in the edition and should be f#.
-This will be checked.
+* Basse 57: The last note in bar 4 is erroneously an g in Curtice's edition.
+It has been corrected to an f# according to the edition of Pierre, Constant: *Basses & Chants donnés aux Examens & Concours des Classes d’Harmonie & d’Accompagnement (Années 1827-1900)*.
+Paris: Heugel & Cie, 1900.